 The Ship Lift at BAE Systems Submarines in Barrow-in-Furness is crucial to the manoeuvring of submarines in and out of the dock.
 Due to the environmental conditions where the lift is located; the corrosion of the steel substrate and the weakening of the lift was of grave concern to the operators.
-Taziker Industrial were contracted to steam clean the structure to remove years of built up grease, grit blast and paint the structure over three summers.
+Taziker was contracted to steam clean the structure to remove years of built up grease, grit blast and paint the structure over three summers.

 We had an unusual issue which meant that work needed to be carefully planned in set time windows.
 The constantly changing level of the dock water results in the lower platform level of the scaffolding being periodically submerged.
 It also means that the bottom flanges of the 54 beams are also submerged when levels rise.
 We ensured that our programme took this into account and to ensure that these areas were blast cleaned and painted in time to dry before the tides covered the area.